-Behind The Scenes ‘Game Of Thrones’ Video Reveals That Fake Snow Was Used In Daenerys’ Vision Not Ash
+Behind-The-Scenes ‘Game Of Thrones’ Video Reveals That Fake Snow Was Used In Daenerys’ Vision, Not Ash

 Although many Game Of Thrones fans have been struggling to accept it, Daenerys Targaryen is now “The Mad Queen.”
 In last week’s episode, “The Bells,” she unleashed her dragon fire on the innocent people of King’s Landing after the city surrendered.
 It was a massacre that surprised many, while others claimed that it was all foreshadowed because the Mother Of Dragons had a tendency to burn her enemies and traitors.

-One of the previous scenes that people have cited as a key point of foreshadowing is Daenerys’ vision in the House Of Undying back in Season 2, Episode 10.
-At one point, she’s in a surreal replica of the throne room at Kings Landing and there’s a pale colored substance around her and falling through huge holes in the ceiling.
+One of the previous scenes that people have cited as a key point of foreshadowing is Daenerys’ vision in the House Of Undying back in Season 2 Episode 10.
+At one point, she’s in a surreal replica of the throne room at King’s Landing and there’s a pale-colored substance around her and falling through huge holes in the ceiling.
 Many have been speculating that substance was ash because of the recent episode and surmising that it foretold the carnage that Daenerys would wreak on the city.

-But a behind-the-scenes video from Season 2 reveals that the Special Effects Supervisor, Stuart Bridson, used fake snow in the scene.
+But a behind-the-scenes video from Season 2 reveals that the special effects supervisor, Stuart Bridson, used fake snow in the scene.

 “We snow up the who whole throne room,” he said.
 “Then we have falling snow, so we’ll have foam machines which spray out foam with wind machines blowing snow across.”